ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

     With Markers, we delay the recording until you hit `Record Simulation`, which is the primary way in which they enable us to reap this crazy amount of performance out of Maya.

+#### Recording Locked Channels

+Locked channels are a work-in-progress and may cause the resulting animation to flip hapazardly.
+This will be fixed in a future release, and do shout out in the [chat](https://ragdolldynamics.com/chat) if this bothers you so we know what to prioritise.

+??? info "Why is this hard?"
+    For the techies out there, taking a worldmatrix with possible rotation around all axes and getting a rotation only along one axis is hard.
+I expect it will involve projecting the orientation along a plane relative the locked axes.
+The result would be approximate, but likely accurate enough to reflect what the artist is looking for.

+    If you know about this, [find me in the chat!](https://ragdolldynamics.com/chat)

 <br>

 ### Robust Caching